davidpots/playsongnotes/_lessons/432 - A Pirate Looks at 40 - Jimmy Buffett.md

 <!-- https://youtu.be/E5PqBrjsAPM -->

-<iframe width="560" height="315" src="https://www.youtube.com/embed/{{page.yt_video_id}}" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Hey there, friends!
-Excited to share this lesson for "A Pirate Looks at Forty", the 1974 Jimmy Buffett song that quite a few of you have written in asking for.
+Excited to share this lesson for _A Pirate Looks at Forty_, the 1974 Jimmy Buffett song that quite a few of you have written in asking for.
 The lessons on my channel may not suggest as much, but Buffett is one of my absolute favorite musical artists – so it feels great to finally do a proper lesson for one of his songs.

 Musically, this song is fairly easy to wrap your head around... it's a single 12-measure progression that repeats for the entire song.
 Chord-wise, it can get tricky though with the quick change to the B-minor.
 But, good news!
 A new trick I learned the past few weeks: there's an open (non-barred) version of B-minor which works amazingly well for this song, which I'll share in this lesson.
 So, let's get into it!

-Video lesson timestamps:
+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 0:00 Preview & Lesson Summary
 - 0:56 Chord Shapes & Progression